facebookresearch/ParlAI/README.md

 ## Basic Examples

+Note: If any of these examples fail, check the [requirements section](#requirements) to see if you have missed something.

 Display 10 random examples from task 1 of the "1k training examples" bAbI task:
 ```bash
 python examples/display_data.py -t babi:task1k:1